Skip to content

 }

-10. Under Select target(s), select the targets that run the custom logic, and then choose Next.
+12. In the Select target(s) section, choose the targets that run the custom logic, and then choose Next.

 Validate the rule

-• Confirm that the rule triggers for rules monitoring alarm configuration, such as create, update, or delete the alarm.
+• Confirm that the rule initiates for rules that monitor alarm configuration, such as create, update, or delete the alarm.

-• Confirm that the rule triggers for rules monitoring the alarm state.
-Use the SetAlarmState API to temporarily change the alarm state.
+• Confirm that the rule initiates for rules that monitor the alarm state.
+Use the SetAlarmState API operation to temporarily change the alarm state.

-This example of an AWS Command Line Interface (AWS CLI) command forces the alarm into an ALARM state:
+The following AWS CLI command example forces the alarm into an ALARM state:

-Confirm that the EventBridge rule triggered and invoked the targets using TriggeredRules, Invocations, and FailedInvocations metrics.
-These metrics are available in the EventBridge console.
-Navigate to the rule and use the Monitoring tab to locate the metrics.
-Or, view the metrics in the CloudWatch console under the AWS/Events namespace.
+To confirm that your EventBridge rule invoked the targets, use the TriggeredRules, Invocations, and FailedInvocations metrics.
+To locate the metrics, navigate to your rule, and then choose the Monitoring tab in the EventBridge console.
+Or, view the metrics in the CloudWatch console in the AWS/Events namespace.

 Related information